silviot/edx-platform-wiki/Locators-and-older-Locations.md

 It is possible to provide both the version tag and id.
 In this case, if the tag does not match the current head of the version tag, you get a version conflict error.
 This is how Studio stops simultaneous edits of the same block.

-### blockid
+### block_id

-The blockid uniquely identifies a block within a course version.
-The current code does not guarantee that the same blockid in 2 different course versions identify the same semantic block because it opts for more human readable ids and the only real way to guarantee uniqueness over variants is with UUIDs.
+The block_id uniquely identifies a block within a course version.
+The current code does not guarantee that the same block_id in 2 different course versions identify the same semantic block because it opts for more human readable ids and the only real way to guarantee uniqueness over variants is with UUIDs.

 The current implementation names blocks by their categories in serial order of creation.
 So, the first chapter created is 'chapter1', the 7th is 'chapter7'.